-Bit/Field Name Туре Reset Description 31:1 reserved RO 0x00 Software should not rely on the value of a reserved bit.
+Bit/Field Name Type Reset Description 31:1 reserved RO 0x00 Software should not rely on the value of a reserved bit.
 To provide compatibility with future products, the value of a reserved bit should be preserved across a read-modify-write operation.
 0 Fault RO 0 Fault Interrupt Status When set, indicates the fault input is asserted.

-Register 10: PWM0 Control (PWM0CTL), offset 0x040 Register 11: PWM1 Control (PWM1CTL), offset 0x080
+Register 10: PWM0 Control (PWM0CTL), offset 0x040

-These registers configure the PWM signal generation blocks (PWM0CTL controls the PWM generator 0 block, and so on).
-The Register Update mode, Debug mode, Counting mode, and Block Enable mode are all controlled via these registers.
-The blocks produce the PWM signals, which can be either two independent PWM signals (from the same counter), or a paired set of PWM signals with dead-band delays added.
+This register configures the PWM signal generation block.
+The Register Update mode, Debug mode, Counting mode, and Block Enable mode are all controlled via this register.
+The block produces the PWM signals, which can be either two independent PWM signals (from the same counter), or a paired set of PWM signals with dead-band delays added.

-The PWM0 block produces the PWM0 and PWM1 outputs, and the PWM1 block produces the PWM2 and PWM3 outputs.
+The PWM0 block produces the PWM0 and PWM1 outputs.